- All Day Freedom From Eyeglasses and Contact Lenses

 Benefits for Nearsighted Children

-Since myopia is often diagnosed at an early age and progressively worsens until late adolescence, early AOK treatment offers a proven, reasonable method to significantly alter the progression of myopia from increasing over time.
-This is important because, if left untreated, high levels of myopia (nearsightedness) may also create increased risks for other eye diseases such as glaucoma and detached retinas.
+Since myopia is often diagnosed at an early age and progressively worsens until late adolescence, early AOK treatment offers a proven, reasonable method to alter the progression of myopia from increasing over time.
+Controlling myopia is vital because, if left untreated, high levels of myopia (nearsightedness) may also create increased risks for other eye diseases such as glaucoma and detached retinas.

 By wearing AOK molds (Advanced Orthokeratology), you or your child now have an alternative to glasses or daytime contact lenses that may correct your myopia and prevent nearsightedness progression.

-AOK molds are well tolerated by children because while their eyes are closed there is less lid sensation.
-Additionally, since they will be sleeping in their lenses they will not have to wear corrective lenses during the day.
-This means they can participate in a variety of activities, including sports, without worrying about glasses or contacts.
+Children tolerate AOK molds well because their eyes are closed providing less lid sensation.
+Additionally, since they will be sleeping in their molds, they will not have to wear corrective lenses during the day.
+Now they can participate in a variety of activities, including sports, without worrying about glasses or contacts.

 Orthokeratology Solution for Dry Eyes and Allergies

 Additionally, increasing numbers of people are affected by allergies including the seasonal effects of hay fever which can make it almost impossible to continue wearing daytime contact lenses.
-This is where AOK therapy for dry eyes may offer a new solution since corneal refractive therapy lenses are only worn overnight when sleeping then removed the next morning to give clear natural vision all day long.
+AOK therapy for dry eye patients may offer a new solution since corneal refractive therapy molds are only worn overnight when sleeping then removed the next morning to give clear natural vision all day long.

 Since AOK molds are only worn at night while you sleep, dry eye and allergy sufferers may experience relief due to unrestricted tear flow during waking hours.

-While AOK therapy is ideal for the myopic patient, they are not limited for use on myopic patients only.
+While AOK therapy is ideal for the nearsighted patient, they are also available for other patients.
 Advanced Orthokeratology also effectively treat patients with Hyperopia (farsightedness) and Presbyopia (the need for reading glasses).

 There is a small risk involved when any contact lens is worn.
-It is not expected that AOK molds for corneal refractive therapy will provide a risk that is greater than other contact lenses.
+Expectations are that AOK molds for corneal refractive therapy will not provide a concern that is greater than other contact lenses.
 There were no serious adverse events reported to the FDA in clinical studies.